Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem : cases and subcases

-By Proposition~\ref{p:44}, the $\dll{1}{2}$-diagonals in $\FfF$ occur with period $[2,-2]$.
-The other even nodes also constitute right diagonals that occur with period $[2,-2]$. \begin{claim}[*] Every even right diagonal is colored in such a way that the color of every its node ${\bar x}$ uniquely determines the unordered pair of colors of nearest diagonal nodes ${\bar x}-[1,1]$ and ${\bar x}+[1,1]$ (in other words, we have a perfect coloring of the diagonal considered as a chain graph). \end{claim} \begin{proof} For every two colors $\cll{i}$ and $\cll{j}$ occuring on the considered diagonal, the value $d^2(\cll{i},\cll{j})$ does not depend on the choice of the initial $\cll{i}$-node ${\bar x}$.
-Moreover, it coincides to the number of $\cll{j}$-nodes among ${\bar x}-[1,1]$ and ${\bar x}+[1,1]$ (indeed, the two right diagonals at distance $2$ from ${\bar x}$ have no $\cll{j}$-nodes). \end{proof}
+\paragraph [The coloring F is not {[4,4]}-periodic] {The coloring $\FfF$ is not periodic with period $[4,4]$ or $[2,2]$} By Proposition~\ref{p:44}, the $\dll{1}{2}$-diagonals in $\FfF$ occur with period $[2,-2]$.
+The other even nodes also constitute R-diagonals that occur with period $[2,-2]$. \begin{claim} Every even R-diagonal is colored in such a way that the color of every of its nodes ${\bar x}$ uniquely determines the unordered pair of colors of nearest diagonal nodes ${\bar x}-[1,1]$ and ${\bar x}+[1,1]$ (in other words, we have a perfect coloring of the diagonal considered as a chain graph). \end{claim} \begin{proof} For every two colors $\cll{i}$ and $\cll{j}$ occuring on the considered diagonal, the value $d^2(\cll{i},\cll{j})$ does not depend on the choice of the initial $\cll{i}$-node ${\bar x}$.
+Moreover, it coincides to the number of $\cll{j}$-nodes among ${\bar x}-[1,1]$ and ${\bar x}+[1,1]$ (indeed, the two R-diagonals at distance $2$ from ${\bar x}$ have no $\cll{j}$-nodes). \end{proof}